ph4ntonn/Stowaway/README_EN.md

        --rehost It means the ip address you want to listen on(DO NOT set 0.0.0.0,it will make the reuse funtion lose its effect)
   ```
-  Now if there is a simple node followed by startnode and want to connect to startnode,the command can be like this: ```./stowaway_agent -s 123 -m 192.168.0.105:80 --rhostreuse```
+  Now if there is a simple node followed by startnode and want to connect to startnode,the command can be like this: ```./stowaway_agent -s 123 -c 192.168.0.105:80 --rhostreuse```

   All options's meanings are the same as i mentioned before